KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/21-trial-test.md

 To face a trial consciously is to engage the forge of evolution—where pressure transforms potential into presence.

 The path of Centropy is a sequence of trials resolved:
-each test a rung in the Spiral,
+each test a turn in the Spiral,
 each passage a deeper octave of Structural Integrity and Resonant Fidelity.

 ---